-Fear not – we’re still married, and his belly is happy and full, because this gluten free eggs benedict casserole is just that good.
+Fear not – we’re still married, and his attitude has done a 180, because this eggs benedict casserole is just that good.

 With crispy skillet potatoes, salty canadian bacon, gooey baked eggs, and creamy hollandaise, this eggs benedict casserole is everything you love about a traditional benny in an easy, delicious breakfast casserole form.
 Bonus?
 It’s super duper crowd friendly.
 Get ready for a whole lot of winning at your next Sunday brunch my friends!

 Pin it now!
 Click here to pin this recipe for Eggs Benedict Casserole to your breakfast or brunch board on Pinterest!

 Possibly the very best thing about this recipe is that it’s a one pan wonder.
 I light a candle to the inventor of the casserole on a weekly basis, because let’s face it – doing the dishes is most definitely a chore.

 I make this casserole start to finish in my 12″ cast iron skillet.
 It transfers from stovetop to oven like a boss, and there’s no better cooking vessel for perfectly crispy sautéed potatoes.

 Let’s talk about potatoes for a minute.
 I use yukon golds in this recipe – they’re tender and buttery, with enough water content to be moist, but not so much that they can’t crisp up.
 I keep the skins on for an amped up crispy experience, and the size relatively small so they cook quickly.